- Hydrocortisone injection is available as a brand-name drug. Brand name: Solu-Cortef.

 Hydrocortisone injection is used for short-term or long-term treatment.
 The length of treatment depends on the condition being treated.

-This drug comes with risks if you don’t take it as prescribed.
+This drug comes with risks if you don’t receive it as prescribed.

-If you stop taking the drug suddenly or don’t take it at all: If you’ve been on hydrocortisone injection for long-term therapy and suddenly stop taking it, you may have withdrawal reactions.
+If you stop receiving the drug suddenly or don’t receive it at all: If you’ve been on hydrocortisone injection for long-term therapy and suddenly stop receiving it, you may have withdrawal reactions.
 These can include changes in the hormone levels in your body.
 These changes can cause serious conditions called adrenal insufficiency or Cushing syndrome.
-If you don’t take this drug at all, your condition won’t be treated and may get worse.
+If you don’t receive this drug at all, your condition won’t be treated and may get worse.

 What to do if you miss a dose: Call your doctor right away to set up another appointment.